 Fresh Tea Leaf → Sun Curing → Steaming/Panning → Rolling/Forming → Drying → Natural Aging/Wet Piling → Pu-erh Tea

-Herbals/Tisanes do not come from the Camellia Sinensis plant and are therefore not tea.
-Like tea, they are often made by an infusion of hot water and leaves, but also include roots, stems, berries, fruits and other parts of a variety of plants.
+Tisanes/Herbal Blends do not come from the Camellia Sinensis plant and are therefore not actually tea.
+Like tea, they are often made by an infusion of hot water and plant material, but in addition to leaves, can include flowers, stems, berries, fruits, roots, seeds and other parts of a variety of plants.
+These plants can be either fresh, dried, whole, chopped, or ground.
 Tisanes date back almost as far as written history itself and are often formulated around specific medicinal qualities of certain plants.
 Most of them are caffeine free.